rathermuneer/picstack/README.md

 # Collage Maker

-A lightweight, offline-capable web app for stacking, enhancing, and exporting mobile phone photos.
+A lightweight, offline-capable web app for stacking, enhancing, and exporting images.
 No account, no upload, no server — runs locally in your browser.

 ## Features
 - Stack images vertically — drop photos, drag to reorder